Jantalus/tesis/TracerPIN_modified/README.md

 #### Important note !!

-There's a particular case you ought to look out for: when reaching the function where you write to the variable you indicated by `-vname`, then the region of memory will **always be traced** regardless of where it is being written.
+There's a particular case you ought to look out for: when reaching the function, indicated with `-fname`, where you write to the variable you indicated by `-vname`, then the region of memory will **always be traced** regardless of where it is being written.
 So if your program passes the pointer to the memory to different functions and threads the best option is to indicate by parameter the function that originally caledd `malloc`.

 To better understand, for example suppose you do something like this: